 Are you ready to step-up your shabby chic game?
 Do you want to be the first on your block to usher-in New York’s latest interior design element?
-Then barn-style glass doors are for you!
+Then Glass Barn doors are for you!

-Glass barn-style doors look best when hung over a simple, dry-walled opening without casing.
+Glass barn doors look best when hung over a simple, dry-walled opening without casing.
 The hardware is mounted above the opening and the glass door glides along on rollers.
-A small guide is placed in the floor to ensure that the door stays on-track.
+A small guide is placed on the floor to ensure that the door stays on-track.

 Since the door sits about an inch off of the wall, there is no need to remove baseboards or make any other renovations to accommodate your new look.
 If you prefer, the hardware can be hidden behind a drywall modification – but I much prefer to see those beauties in action!

 Put in Use

 Glass barn doors can be used in so many ways around your home.
 As a shower door, glass barn doors are a modern and beautiful alternative to those old, gold-framed sliders.
 They also work beautifully as a way to cover an interior window – perhaps from the kitchen to the family room or at your receptionist’s desk in the office.